Gourav-Jangra/16-Bit_Ripple_Carry_Adder/README.md

 Figure 2 : Code & schematic of a 4 bit rippple carry adder using 1 Bit Full Adder

+## 16 Bit Ripple Carry Adder with Status generation flags

-Simillarilyinstantiation is done here to get our final schematic along with some externel status flag generation circuits.
+Simillarily, instantiation is done here to get our final schematic along with some externel status flag generation circuits.

 ![RTL Design of 16 Bit Adder](https://imgur.com/II3JqX6.png)